 A new fin that literally looks like the back half of a fish was launched this week at DEMA.
 Called the "mor-Fin," its patent was just filed last Monday (Nov.
 6), Morfin Corp.
 President John Melius told DeeperBlue.net today.
 While most fins work like paddles, using drag propulsion by "creating a void in the water into which they are pulled," Mor-Fins’ hydrodynamic wing shapes "create lift just like airplane wings," according to a company statement.
 While divers can propel themselves via the traditional fin kick, mor-Fins come into their own with the use of a smaller kicking stroke.
 Go to www.mor-fin.com for more information.

 John Liang is the News Editor at DeeperBlue.com.
-He first got the Scuba-diving bug while in High School in Cairo, Egypt, where he earned his PADI Open Water Diver certification in the Red Sea off the Sinai Peninsula with Sam the hard-boiled-egg-eating Grouper serving as witness.
-Since then, John has dived in a volcanic lake in Guatemala, among white-tipped sharks off the Pacific Coast of Costa Rica, and other places including a pool in Las Vegas in an attempt to help break the world record for the largest underwater press conference.
-He holds an undergraduate degree in languages from Georgetown University in Washington DC and a master's in international policy studies from the Monterey Institute of International Studies in California.
+He first got the diving bug while in High School in Cairo, Egypt, where he earned his PADI Open Water Diver certification in the Red Sea off the Sinai Peninsula.
+Since then, John has dived in a volcanic lake in Guatemala, among white-tipped sharks off the Pacific Coast of Costa Rica, and other places including a pool in Las Vegas helping to break the world record for the largest underwater press conference.